sloooothy/sloooothy/README.md

 I am transitioning from a research background to the industry role of Computer Vision (CV) Engineering.
 This document tracks my progress and key projects.

-## Projects
+## Public Projects

-- **Coding Practice:** Continuous improvement of Data Structures and Algorithms (DSA) skills.
+- **coding_preparing**: Continuous improvement of Data Structures and Algorithms (DSA) skills.
-- **LLM & RAG Application:** Developing a web service that provides mental support resources for unemployed individuals.
+- **netlify_test**: A front-end web service that provides mental support resources for unemployed individuals with LLM & RAG.
+- **immPercepTestEnv**: A VR environment for subjective evaluation base on standard testflow. (by C#, unity development)
+- **stockPrice_dataCollection**: A Taiwan stock collection project to retrieve and provide useful data for stock transaction. (on-going)

+## Planing Projects
-- **Compliance Document Management System:** Assisting large organizations in managing electronic documentation for regulatory compliance.
+- **Compliance Document Management System**: Assisting large organizations in managing electronic documentation for regulatory compliance.

 <!--## Hi there 👋